lr8032/Rui_Li.github.io/_pages/cv.md

 Service and leadership
 ======
-* Serve as PI and co-PI for multiple NSF grants
+* Serve as PI and co-PI for multiple NSF grants, includeing NSF CRII award, NSF CAREER award